-Emotion and theme recognition is a popular task in music information retrieval that is relevant for music search and recommendation systems.
+Emotion and theme recognition is a popular task in music information retrieval relevant to music search and recommendation systems.
 We invite participants to try their skills at recognizing moods and themes conveyed by the audio tracks.

-The last emotion recognition task in MediaEval [1] was in 2014, and there has been decline of interest since then.
-We bring the task back with openly available good quality audio data and labels from Jamendo.1 Jamendo includes both mood and theme annotations in their database.
+Before we reintroduced the task in 20191, the last emotion recognition task in MediaEval [1] was in 2014, and there has been a decline of interest since then.
+We bring the task back with openly available good quality audio data and labels from Jamendo.2 Jamendo includes both mood and theme annotations in their database.

-While there is a difference between emotions and moods, for this task we use the mood annotations as a proxy to understanding the emotions conveyed by the music.
-Themes are more ambiguous, but they usually describe well the concept or meaning that the artist is trying to convey with the music, or set the appropriate context for the music to be listened in.
+While there is a difference between emotions and moods, we use the mood annotations as a proxy to understand the emotions conveyed by the music.
+Themes are more ambiguous, but they usually describe the concept or meaning that the artist is trying to convey with the music, or set the appropriate context for listening to the music.

-Target audience: Researchers in areas of music information retrieval, music psychology, machine learning a generally music and technology enthusiasts.
+Our target audience is researchers in music information retrieval, music psychology, machine learning, and music and technology enthusiasts in general.

-TASK DESCRIPTION 2
+2 TASK DESCRIPTION

-This task involves the prediction of moods and themes conveyed by a music track, given an audio signal.
-Moods are often feelings conveyed by the music (e.g. happy, sad, dark, melancholy) and themes are associations with events or contexts where the music is suited to be played (e.g. epic, melodic, christmas, love, film, space).
+This task involves predicting moods and themes conveyed by a music track, given an audio signal.
+Moods are often feelings conveyed by the music (e.g., happy, sad, dark, melancholy) and themes are associations with events or contexts where the music is suited to be played (e.g., epic, melodic, christmas, love, film, space).
 We do not make a distinction between moods and themes for the purpose of this task.
 Each track is tagged with at least one tag that serves as a ground-truth.